awestover/enchantedForest/story/full_story.md

 be presented some opportunity to overthrow Malimost and make the world a better place!"
 Buchanan said enthusiastically.

-"Imporant opportunities never present themselves, they only come after intense personal effort", Bob derisively said, although the affect was diminished by it being said in a whisper.
+"Important opportunities never present themselves, they only come after intense personal effort", Bob derisively said, although the affect was diminished by it being said in a whisper.

-"Listen Buchannan though, this prophecy buisness is exactly what I'm worried about.
+"Listen Buchannan though, this prophecy business is exactly what I'm worried about.
 They, like you, seem to believe I probably have an important part in their so-called battle against Malimost.
 Even if they aren't deluded by this prophecy they know that I'm a Levancer.
 I don't think they are going to let me